containers/podman-tui/docs/README.md

 | import       | create a container image from a tarball
 | inspect      | display the configuration of the selected image
 | prune        | remove all unused images
+| push         | push a source image to a specified destination
 | rm           | removes the selected  image from local storage
 | search/pull  | search and pull image from registry
 | save         | save an image to docker-archive or oci-archive